Founding Holy Rood Cemetery

 Holy Rood Cemetery Today

 The last cemetery plot at Holy Rood was sold in 1915.
 Without revenue from lot sales, funds for cemetery maintenance were scarce during the Depression, and Holy Trinity’s involvement with the cemetery diminished.
 As founder of Trinity Church, Georgetown University continued to own Holy Rood, and over time, assumed responsibility for cemetery upkeep.
-The university has done some landscape maintenance and headstone repairs, and rebuilt the stone retaining wall along Wisconsin Avenue in 2002.
+The university kept the grass mowed, and rebuilt the stone retaining wall along Wisconsin Avenue in 2002.

 In 2010, a group of Holy Trinity parishioners “rediscovered” Holy Rood and began working with Georgetown University and the Archdiocese of Washington on a plan to restore the cemetery and to allow Holy Trinity to build a columbarium there.
 In September 2018, the university, Holy Trinity, and the archdiocese reached final agreement on a plan for Holy Rood that includes establishing a Perpetual Care Endowment to ensure the cemetery’s good upkeep in the future.
 The Holy Trinity Columbarium was completed in November 2019.